newlogic/newlogic-g2p/docs/deduplicator/gettingstarted.md

 ---
 description: Get started with OpenG2P Deduplication Service
-keywords: documentation, docs, openg2p
+keywords: documentation, docs, openg2p, deduplication
 title: Get started with OpenG2P Deduplication Service
 ---

-# Getting started
+# Getting Started

-Provides a Rest API for persons/beneficiaries data to be indexed and queried.
+Provides a REST API for persons/beneficiaries data to be indexed and queried.
 A typical use case will:

 1. index all enrolled beneficiaries into the deduplication service
 2. query the deduplication service to assert that an applicant is not already enrolled before proceeding